BrenKenna/pyanamo/code/use-cases/Tailoring the Example Docker.md

 ## PyAnamo Task Scripts

 PyAnamo uses a standardized schema so that users can run a specific wrapper script with their required arguments.
-In the example "*HaplotypeCaller-KG.sh*" script is running a "*Variant Calling*" ETL over data from the *Thousand Genomes* (1KG) because it is publicly available sequencing data.
+The example "*HaplotypeCaller-KG.sh*" script is running a "*Variant Calling*" ETL over data from the *Thousand Genomes* (1KG) because it is publicly available sequencing data.
 Additionally these task scripts could be anything such as transferring data in/out of cloud, downloading websites then checking their sizes etc.

 For this variant calling ETL to work on AWS Batch we need to